the new encompass user experience

 I have introduced a unified button that displays the name and icon of the target entity plus the selected perspective.
 Clicking the button will open an overlay where the perspective and target entity can be changed.
 The perspective options are the same but look slightly different.
 It is now further possible to select a person as the target entity.

-I have created new icons and applied colour treatment anywhere risk categories are used.
-Whether in a dropdown, a table, or on the overview page, they will have the same colour and icon.
+I have created new icons and applied color treatment anywhere risk categories are used.
+Whether in a dropdown, a table, or on the overview page, they will have the same color and icon.
 A nice touch with the icon is that it fills as the risk level increases.
-By using two properties, colour and fill; the icons are more accessible for the colour blind and easier to distinguish.
+By using two properties, color and fill; the icons are more accessible for the color blind and easier to distinguish.